maddestlabs/tstorie/docs/demos/her.md

 # find_kess {"hidden": true}
 ⠀
 Kess is in the main cabin distributing rations.
-Her face is stone.
+Her face is stone cold.
 ⠀
 "Enough for a week if we're strict.
-The city marked HER is 4-5 days on foot through that wasteland out there."
+There's a city marked here.
+4-5 days on foot through that wasteland out there."
 ⠀
 She points to the viewport.
 Concrete plains.
 Gray sky.
 Ruins stretching endlessly.
 ⠀